 Opportunity at this level gets expensive.
 In rowing, especially at elite levels, it’s just not enough to be good enough to win and to want to.
 This is why, for elite rowers, especially, winning can be a source of both joy and anxiety.
 While he and/or she CAN do the work as an athlete, their wallet simply CAN’T support the full effort.
 It definitely takes a village to get a rower to Worlds or in this case to the Olympics.
 Think about it: every success was built with a support system, this is why the boat needs you.

 We like the idea of athletes going out in the world and being successful.
 That’s why we’re hoping this crowdfunding solution can help.
 Experience has shown us that cost can be a barrier for talent, so if it’s possible to pass along a bit of hope, we want to do that.

 Everybody has a dream.
 It’s exciting to witness someone winning their way to the top of their game, and a rowers’ success in the wider world makes all of us look good.

 Little contributions can add up quickly, and everything helps.
-Our promise is this: RowFund.me will raise money (up to $15,000) to cover the costs for these rowers to go to Worlds this year (2017), AND that any amount beyond that target will be donated to SoCal Scullers/Newport Sea Base to use in their scholarship funds so they can support other (primarily Junior through U23) rowers.
+Our promise is this: RowFund.me will raise money (up to $15,000) to cover the costs for these rowers to compete at US Olympic Trials, AND that any amount beyond that target will be donated to programs that are helping with accessibility to the sport.

 Want to help keep dreams alive?
 Donate here: